Otter Tail County, Minnesota: Early telephone

 The Fergus Falls Telephone Exchange Company organized on March 20, 1882, and was in a room at the First National Bank at the corner of Cascade and Lincoln.
 The system install was very crude.
-Efforts were made to have telephones installed in the courthouse but commissioners did not feel it was necessary.
+Efforts were made to have telephones installed in the courthouse but commissioners deemed it unnecessary.
 Eventually a telephone was installed in the auditor's office through a combination of private and public funds.
 A clerk in the office was tasked with tracking down the officer who was called.
 The business was sold to the Northwestern Telephone Exchange Company in 1883.

 Geography

 The Otter Tail River flows south and west through the central and western parts of the county on its way to form the Red River in Wilkin County.
 It is joined by the south-flowing Pelican River west of Fergus Falls.
 The Leaf River rises in the county and flows east to its confluence with the Crow Wing River in neighboring Wadena County.
 The Redeye River flows southeast through the county's northeast section toward its confluence with the Leaf in Wadena.
 The county terrain consists of rolling hills, heavily wooded through its center section, dotted with lakes and ponds, and carved with drainages and gullies.
 The available area is devoted to agriculture.
 The county terrain slopes to the west and south.
 The highest points on the county terrain are at two different locations: Inspiration Peak, at 1,727 ft, and Pekan Peak (unofficial name) a summit northeast of the village of Urbank in Folden Township, Section 32, at 1,800 ft above sea level.

-According to the United States Census Bureau, the county has a total area of 2224.328 sqmi, of which 1971.635 sqmi is land and 252.693 sqmi (11.36%) is water.
-It is the 7th largest county in Minnesota by total area.
+According to the United States Census Bureau, the county has an area of 2224.328 sqmi, of which 1971.635 sqmi is land and 252.693 sqmi (11.36%) is water.
+It is Minnesota's 7th-largest county by area.

 Otter Tail is one of 17 Minnesota savanna region counties with more savanna soils than either forest or prairie soils.
 According to its website, the county contains over 1,000 lakes.